Viori shampoo and conditioner bar

 The Red Yao women are clearly the heart, soul and reason of the brand, and their faces and identity are used for all of Viori’s marketing.
 This leaves potential customers wondering how much the Red Yao women are actually benefiting from this partnership.
 Viori ultimately leaves that decision up to each customer while being as transparent as possible.

-Related post you might like: My Brutally Honest VEGAMOUR Review: Before and After Photos 2024
+Related post you might like: Rahua Review: Best and Worst of Rahua Haircare 2024

 Viori discloses how much they’ve spent on their social impact initiatives for the Red Yao women on their website: